VaibhavC15/Using-Facial-Emotions-to-Detect-Social-Environment/README.md

 This data is from a kaggle competition "Facial Expression Recognition Challenge Dataset"

-Note: This is a project completed for IST 707 Applied Machine Learning at Syracuse University.
+Note: This is a project completed as part of course for IST 707 Applied Machine Learning at Syracuse University.

 For citation: